leighajarett/bigquery-guide.github.io/pages/1_resource_concepts/jobs_&_reservation_model.md

     - [**Slot**](https://cloud.google.com/bigquery/docs/slots): BigQuery unit of computational capacity, on-demand customers get access to 2,000 slots per project

-    - BigQuery offers several commitment plans to choose from:
+    - BigQuery offers several commitment plans to choose from, the longer the commitment the more discounted the slots are:

+        - **Annual commitment**: you purchas 365-day commitment which can be auto-renewed

         - **Monthly commitment**: minimum 30-day commitment

-        - **Annual commitment**: you purchas 365-day commitment which can be auto-renewed

         - **Flex slots**: you purchase a 60-second commitment.
-Useful for testing how your workloads perform with flat-rate billing, before purchasing a longer-term commitment
+Useful for testing how your workloads perform with flat-rate billing, before purchasing a longer-term commitment or for cyclical workloads (e.g. this query runs every Monday morning)

 - [**Reservation**](https://cloud.google.com/bigquery/docs/reservations-intro#reservations): Bucket of slots, can be allocated in different ways that make sense for your organization (for example a *prod* reservation for production )